VH-Lab/NDI-matlab/docs/installation.md

 1. Make sure `git` is installed on your machine.
 If it is not, on Windows, go [here](https://git-scm.com/download/win).
 On Mac, open a terminal, and type xcode-select --install .
 Accept the license and wait for install.
 On Linux, consult your Linux distribution's package manager.

+*Ubuntu 20.04 and Matlab R2021b note: there is an incompatibility between Matlab R2021b Simulink and Ubuntu 20.04.
+At present, we recommend installing MATLAB R2021a on Ubuntu 20.04 systems.*

 2. Download the file [ndi_install.m](https://raw.githubusercontent.com/VH-Lab/NDI-matlab/master/ndi_install.m) to your Desktop.

 3. Type the following in the Matlab command window: